MSUSAzureAccelerators/Open-Digital-Twins-for-Energy-Grid/README.md

 Domain ontologies are the foundational components to develop global solutions with industry standards.
 The Azure IoT engineering team has been collaborating with customers, domain experts, and industry-standard organizations to develop DTDL ontologies by leveraging the existing industry ontologies and best practices.

-Earlier, we published the DTDL ontologies for [smart buildings](https://github.com/Azure/opendigitaltwins-building) based on RealEstateCore, and for [smart cities](https://github.com/Azure/opendigitaltwins-smartcities) based on ETSI NGSI-LD.
+**Earlier**, we published the DTDL ontologies for [smart buildings](https://github.com/Azure/opendigitaltwins-building) based on RealEstateCore, and for [smart cities](https://github.com/Azure/opendigitaltwins-smartcities) based on ETSI NGSI-LD.

-Today, we are releasing the energy grid ontology adapted from [Common Information Model (CIM)](https://cimug.ucaiug.org/Pages/About.aspx), a global standard for energy grid assets management, power system operations modeling and physical energy commodity market.
+**Today**, we are releasing the energy grid ontology adapted from [Common Information Model (CIM)](https://cimug.ucaiug.org/Pages/About.aspx), a global standard for energy grid assets management, power system operations modeling and physical energy commodity market.
 The CIM-based DTDL ontology provides contextual understanding of data by identifying the properties of various grid entities and the relationships among them.
 Power & Utilities customers and partners can leverage as well as extend this open-source repository for their solutions and contribute their learnings to the repository for others to benefit from.

 The CIM organizes entities into distinct packages.
 In this first iteration, we have included core, wire, and generation packages, and prosumer-related entities from metering, customer, and Distributed Energy Resource (DER) packages.
 We have selected them based on the implemented and in-progress solutions, and on the collaborative decision of the extended team members of Agder Energi, Statnett, Sirus, FiWare, and Azure IoT.
 - **Core Package** contains the PowerSystemResource, ConductingEquipmen, and common collections of those entities shared by all applications.
 Most of the other packages have associations and generalizations that depend on the core package.